 Program activities include an initial Vision Retreat, a semester-long Leadership Seminar, regular formation meetings, service opportunities, dialogue and interaction with invited speakers, coordination of various student life programs, and an off-site Spring Institute.

-Among successful campus events planned and led by the Interns is a monthly Community Night.
+The Leadership Interns host a monthly community night, Catholic Edge, which is organized by the senior Interns.
 At these evenings, students across the university are invited to attend Mass, listen to a brief talk, and enjoy a meal together.
 Distinguished visitors often speak at these evenings.
-Interns also lead a monthly Men’s Night, and coordinate an action team for building unity and community on campus, coordinating liturgies, hosting social events and sponsoring campus-wide speakers.
+Interns also coordinate an action team for building unity and community on campus, coordinating liturgies, hosting social events and sponsoring campus-wide speakers.

 Our leadership philosophy is based upon what we call the Five Building Blocks of Catholic Leadership.
 They are, in order of importance, (1) faith; (2) character; (3) vocation; (4) gifting; and (5) skills.
 Current leadership models usually begin with questions of skill; some include gifting; some fewer attempt a limited engagement with character.
 We teach a different model, namely that a leader is someone a person is, rather than simply something a person does.
 This means that faith and character are the foundation upon which gifting and skills find their right place.

 The ten-day Spring Institute is the capstone of the program, during which the Interns intensively examine the concrete implications of a chosen aspect of leadership in Church and society.
 The Institute both secures the year’s work among the Interns and exposes them to people and situations that prove formative for the future leadership.
-In past years the Interns have gone to France to study the principles of building a Christian culture, to Washington DC to understand a Catholic’s duties toward civil society, to Peru to explore the theme of Latino Catholicism, and to Denver, Colorado where they got a behind-the-scenes look at the demands of Catholic charity work.
+At the end of each year the Interns travel to Chicago (IL) or Denver (Co); in Chicago they meet with Catholic church and business leaders to better understand the relationship between faith and business, and in Denver they work with Christ In the City where they experence the demands of Catholic charity work.